 You may unsubscribe from receiving electronic correspondence at any time.
 When you unsubscribe from receiving correspondence from us you will no longer receive any communications from The Traveller Inc., such as survey invitations, reminders and other emails.
 All of our email messages, including survey invitations, include an unsubscribe link.
 Clicking on the unsubscribe link will take you to a web page where you can complete the opt-out process.
 You can also request to opt-out of receiving e-mails from us at firstname.lastname@example.org by phone at: 416-304-1223 or 1.866.440.8926 or by mail at: 40 University Ave., Suite 710, Toronto, ON M5J 1T1.

 Unsubscribe process will take in effect within 10 business days upon receipt of the request.

-Sign up to receive the latest news, packages, pricing specials and offerings.
+Receive the latest news, packages, pricing specials, and offers.